 Every company has its own redundancy procedure, Hunter said, “but you can only be made redundant for three reasons: if a business is closing entirely, if the location where you work is to be relocated, or if the specific work that you carry out is no longer required.”

 But remember: “It’s also worth noting that if your employer has offered you a suitable alternative job within the business and you refuse to take it, you may not be able to get any form of statutory redundancy pay,” Hunter added.
 Redundancy pay, linked to age, can be confusing.
-So when it comes to assessing payments, it’s all about working smart with the right tools.
-The government’s redundancy calculator is crucial here.

 My redundancy pay is wrong, what should I do and who can help?